-27 Installation
+28 Installation

-For single operation, four rubber vibration absorber grommets are supplied with each compressor (see fig. 18).
+Four vibration absorber grommets are supplied with each compressor (see Figure.
+18).
 They dampen the start-up surge of the compressor and prevent sounds and vibrations from being transmitted to the compressor base during operation to a large extent.
 The metal sleeve inside is intended as a guide to hold the grommet in place.
 It is not designed as a load-bearing member, and excessive torquing can crush the sleeve.
 Its inner diameter is approximately 8.5 mm to fit e.g. an M8 screw.
 The mounting torque should be 13 ± 1 Nm.
 It is critically important that the grommet is not compressed.
-A clearance space of approximately 2-mm between the bottom of the washer and the top of the grommet spacer is recommended.
-For multiple or parallel operation please refer to application guidelines "Refrigeration Scroll for Parallel Applications" (C6.2.5/E).
+A clearance space of approximately 2 mm between the bottom of the washer and the top of the grommet spacer is recommended (see Figure 18)

+For multiple or parallel operation please refer to guidelines "Refrigeration Scroll for Parallel Applications" (C6.2.5/E) and the spares parts list.

-Figure 18 Mounting parts for single operation
+Figure 18 Mounting Parts

-28 Shut-off Valves and Adapters
+29 Shut-off Valves and Adaptors

 The refrigeration scroll compressors are delivered with threads for Rotalock shut off valves.
-Brazed pipe work can also fit compressors with Rotalock connections using adapters "A" and "B" in either straight or angled "C".
+Brazed pipework can also fit compressors with Rotalock conNections using adapters "A" and "B" in either straight or angled "C".

 It is strongly recommended to periodically re-torque all fixing connections to the original setting after the system has been put into operation.
+(See Figure 19 and spare parts list).